Conditions of College Enrollment

 Mary Marshall Nursing Scholarship was established by the General Assembly for Virginia residents in the nursing program who have financial need.
 Sophomore nursing students must apply by March 15.
 The application deadline for freshmen nursing students is June 15.

 The Foundation & Institutional Scholarship application is available online and you will be considered for all scholarships for which you qualify.
-Unless otherwise indicated, applicants must have a minimum of a 3.0 GPA (B) and enroll as a full-time student (min.12 credit hours).
+Unless otherwise indicated, applicants must have a minimum of a 2.5 GPA and enroll as a full-time student (min.12 credit hours).
 Deadlines vary and are advertised on our website.
-A list of all general SWCC Foundation & Institutional Scholarships followed by the criteria necessary to apply is published on the Scholarship application site at http://sw.edu/scholarships.
+A list of all general SWCC Foundation & Institutional Scholarships followed by the criteria necessary to apply is published on the Scholarship application site accessible at https://sw.edu/scholarships.

 Community Based Awards